Erin Lee Antonak: Seven Spans

 Everyone is the dream of their ancestors. —Erin Antonak

-Artspace is very pleased to debut Seven Spans, a solo show of nine wall mounted fiber sculptures created by our current Artist-in-Residence, Erin Lee Antonak, and a collaborative multisensory installation produced by Antonak and photographer Kim Weston.
-Together, these new works contemplate indigenous identity and ritual, cosmological beliefs, survivance, methods for self-healing, and the enduring strength of Native American traditions in daily life and artistic practice.
+Artspace is very pleased to debut Seven Spans, a solo show of ten fiber and corn husk scaled sculptures by our current Artist-in-Residence, Erin Lee Antonak, and a collaborative installation with photographer Kim Weston.
+Together, these new works contemplate indigenous identity and ritual, cosmological beliefs, survivance, methods for self-healing, the domestic landscape and the enduring strength of Native American traditions in daily life and artistic practice.
 This exhibition will remain on view from May 19 to June 29, 2019, and feature a gathering, listening session and talk with the artists on Thursday, May 30 from 6-8pm.

 Circular in shape and spiraling in design, Antonak’s new fiber works are dynamic meditations on how we might help ourselves heal and communicate with the past.
 Their machine-like concentric circles lend to a modern feel that Antonak describes as both influenced by Native American art and regalia, and a handful of late career conceptual artists, including Lee Bontecou, Yayoi Kusama and Martin Puryear.
 Their shape, color and form carry over design concepts realized in her recent body of wormhole-like drawings and wall paintings.
-But as engrossing three dimensional objects, these optical portals offer tactile spaces for contemplation, meditation, entrance, time travel and a therapeutic (re)connection.
+These optical portals offer tactile spaces for contemplation, meditation, entrance, time travel and a therapeutic (re)connection.
+The scent of orange essential oil fills the air.

 Each work commemorates the life of one or more of the artist’s passed ancestors on her matriarchal line.
 Antonak began this work with her deceased grandmother and mother, and two vibrant young sons in mind, as a way to come to a personal understanding of her relationship to the Seven Generations Principle, an ancient Iroquois philosophy, which believes that the decisions we make today will impact our family and natural surroundings seven generations into the future.
 Mapping this principle onto her own family tree, she realized with humbling awe, that she is connected to 252 grandparents, who ostensibly made life decisions with her happiness and security in mind.